Wunderlandmedia/fluentforms-date-restrict/README.md

 5.  **Submit a Pull Request** to the main repository.

 Please ensure your code adheres to WordPress coding standards.

+Since this project uses the MIT License, you're also free to fork it and create your own version without contributing back - though contributions are always appreciated!

 ## License